 Learn how to build bone density and improve heart health with strength training.

-No, you won’t get bulky.
-“Strength training helps maintain and combat the loss of muscle mass by increasing muscular fitness as well as improving function in our daily lives,” said Brad Awalt, manager of Vanderbilt’s employee wellness program, Health Plus.
+“Strength training helps maintain and combat the loss of muscle mass by increasing muscular fitness as well as improving function in our daily lives,” said Brad Awalt, manager of Vanderbilt Health’s employee wellness program, Health Plus.

-Research shows pumping iron makes for healthy bones.
 “Resistance or strength training can prevent osteoporosis by augmenting bone mineral density.
 Improving muscular fitness is very important for enhancing quality of life,” said Awalt, a certified health fitness specialist with the American College of Sports Medicine.
-Bone density loss puts sufferers at risk for osteoporosis-related fractures.
-Adding in one or two weights session per week could go a long way toward aging gracefully.
+Losing bone density means bones get weaker.
+That increases someone’s chances of getting fractures.

 Keep your waistline in check